IgneousEarth/igneousearth.github.io/src/notes/phys321/chapter4.md

 $$
 $\alpha$ is the **atomic polarizability** and varies from atom to atom.

 > If the electric field is strong enough, the $e^-$ cloud will be ripped away from the nucleus and the atom will become ionized.
+Coulomb's law determines both.

 >Molecules become more complicated, since they're a few individual atoms coupled together - CO$_2$ for instance has different polarizabilities parallel or orthogonal to its axis ($\vec{p}=\alpha_\perp \vec{E}_\perp + \alpha_\parallel \vec{E}_\parallel$), so for molecules, a *polarization tensor* might be more useful.
 >$$